How to Choose the Best Type of Batteries for your Campervan Conversion

 AGM batteries are maintenance-free and offer a spill-proof and vibration resistant design, perfect for those seeking a hassle-free option, especially for off-road adventures.
 They are more efficient at charging and discharging compared to flooded lead-acid batteries, however they are less tolerant of deep discharges compared to some other battery types.

-our recommendation
+our verdict

 Pros